 The AAP Report on Circumcision: Bad Science + Bad Ethics = Bad MedicineShare

-The new policy regarding infant circumcision from the American Academy of Pediatrics is scientifically unfounded and ethically bankrupt.
-It should be rescinded without delay.
+The new policy regarding infant circumcision from the American Academy of Pediatrics needs a second look.

 Nota bene: these cosmopolitan physicians and the medical boards on which they sit have access to the very same data as the AAP.
 They just don’t draw the same conclusions.

-In view of this empirical uncertainty on the medical question, it is problematic to assert, as the AAP does in its new report, that a person does not retain the right to decide whether he wishes to keep his own healthy foreskin–and preserve his genitals in their natural form–and that the right belongs instead to his parents.
+In view of this empirical uncertainty on the medical question, it is problematic to assert, as the AAP does in its new report, that a person does not retain the right to decide whether he wishes to keep his own healthy foreskin–and thus preserve his genitals intact–and that the right belongs instead to his parents.

-Parents can of course give proxy consent for needful therapeutic procedures aimed at treating a known pathology–if the pathology presents a grave threat to the child, and if the intervention cannot be delayed until the child understands what is at stake, and if there are not safer, more reliable, more effective alternative treatments.
+Parents can of course give proxy consent for needful therapeutic procedures aimed at treating a known pathology.
+That is, if the pathology presents a genuine threat to the child, and if the intervention cannot be delayed until the child understands what is at stake, and if there are not safer, more reliable, more effective alternative treatments.
 A healthy foreskin, however, is not a pathology.
 It needs no treatment at all.
 To remove it, therefore, on grounds of “proxy consent” is to misunderstand–quite dangerously–the ethical limits of parental authority.

 * * *